Human rights in Israel: Targeted killing

 Palestinian militants have planned multiple attacks against Israeli civilians such as suicide bombings while living among non-militant Palestinian civilians, and thwarting such attacks may have saved lives.
 The Israeli army maintains that it pursues such military operations to prevent imminent attacks when it has no discernible means of making an arrest or foiling such attacks by other methods.
 Some commentators claim that this practice is in accordance with the Fourth Geneva Convention (Part 3, Article 1, Section 28) which reads: "The presence of a protected person may not be used to render certain points or areas immune from military operations."
-According to some commentators there may be circumstances when international law gives Israel the right to conduct military operations against civilian targets.
+According to John Podhoretz, there may be circumstances when international law gives Israel the right to conduct military operations against civilian targets.

 For example, in July 2002 the Israeli Defense Forces carried out an air strike targeting Salah Shahade, the commander of Izz ad-Din al-Qassam Brigades, the military wing of Hamas, in a densely populated residential area of Gaza City.
 The night-time bombing resulted in the deaths of 15 persons, nine of whom were children, and the injury of 150 others.
 According to the Israeli government, Shehade was responsible for the deaths of hundreds of Israeli civilians, and earlier Israel asked the Palestinian Authority to arrest him but no action was taken.
 Israel maintains that Shehade was in the process of preparing another large-scale attack inside Israel and thereby constituted a "ticking bomb".

 On 1 March 2009, The Independent obtained an account which, for the first time, details service in one of the Israeli military's assassination squads.
 A former IDF soldier of an assassination squad described his role in a botched ambush that killed two Palestinian bystanders and two militants.
 According to the interviewer "the source cannot be identified by name, not least because by finally deciding to talk about what happened, he could theoretically be charged abroad for his direct role in an assassination of the sort most Western countries regard as a grave breach of international law."

 Blockades

 According to Amnesty International: "Military checkpoints and blockades around Palestinian towns and villages hindered or prevented access to work, education and medical facilities and other crucial services.
 Restrictions on the movement of Palestinians remained the key cause of high rates of unemployment and poverty.
 More than half of the Palestinian population lived below the poverty line, with increasing numbers suffering from malnutrition and other health problems."

-Israel maintains that the majority of checkpoints and blockades were erected following the Al-Aqsa Intifada (October 2000) as security measures against terrorist attacks.

-In August 2009, UN Human Rights Chief Navi Pillay criticised Israel for blockading the Gaza strip in a 34-page report, calling it a violation of the rules of war.
+In August 2009, UN Human Rights Chief Navi Pillay criticised Israel for blockading the Gaza Strip in a 34-page report, calling it a violation of the rules of war.
 In September 2009, the UN found in the Goldstone Report that the blockade of Gaza amounted to collective punishment and was thus illegal.